hirosystems/stacks.js/README.md

 1. store and retrieve your app's data in storage that is controlled by the user

-_Note: this lib is written in Typescript and is compiled down to ES6 (ECMAScript 2015) syntax and to CommonJS modules.
+_Note:_ this lib is written in Typescript and is compiled to ES6 (ECMAScript 2015) syntax and uses CommonJS modules.
+The NPM package works out of the box within the Node.js runtime, and within browsers when using a common bundler (e.g. Webpack, Browserify, Rollup, etc).

-_Note: this document uses ES6 in its examples but it is compiled down to Javascript (ES5) and is perfectly compatible with it.
-If you're using the latter, just make a few adjustments to the examples below (e.g. use "let" instead of "var")._

 ## Documentation